TwistPHP/TwistPHP/docs/getting-started/3-Controllers.md

 		// Set the 'base' view for the site to insert the response into Twist::Route() -> baseView( 'base.tpl' );
-		// Call the Site controller when any URI is requested - the % is the dynamic part of the request that calls a method Twist::Route() -> controller( '/%', 'Site' );
+		// Call the Site controller when any URI is requested
+		// (The % is the dynamic part of the request that calls a method) Twist::Route() -> controller( '/%', 'Site' );
 		// Allow the TwistPHP Manager to be used when you go to /manager Twist::Route() -> manager();